 - Do you want to bring a hit song into your classroom–but are not sure how to use the song as a teaching tool?
 On this site, you’ll find lesson plan ideas in two categories: Recent Hits and Classic Hits.
 Clicking on a song title below will take you to the lesson plan.
-(For a complete list of over 200 classroom-friendly songs by theme, please see the List of Songs.)
+(For a complete list of hundreds of classroom-friendly songs by theme, please see the List of Songs.)

 - Not sure what kinds of music your students like?
 Get a quick snapshot of their musical preferences and experiences with the One-Question Interview, an interactive, low-prep activity.